prantlf/v-newchanges/README.md

-    -r|--repo-url <url>       URL of the git repository (default: from git) -o|--override-version <v> set the new version to the specified value -e|--write-changes <file> write the new changes to the specified file -w|--write-version <file> write the version numnber to the specified file -a|--assume-patch         assume a patch release for insignificant commits -0|--bump-major-0         bump the major version also if it is 0 --pre-release             bump the existing pre-release number
+    -r|--repo-url <url>       URL of the git repository (default: from git) -o|--override-version <v> set the new version to the specified value -e|--write-changes <file> write the new changes to the specified file -w|--write-version <file> write the version number to the specified file -a|--assume-patch         assume a patch release for insignificant commits -0|--bump-major-0         bump the major version also if it is 0 --pre-release             bump the existing pre-release number